katechondic/Ghidra_BlackPink/README.md

-Warning: This aesthetic may be unpallatable if you like things in light mode.
-Unapolagetically pink strings; I am also colourblind.
+Warning: This aesthetic may be unpalatable if you like things in light mode.
+Unapologetically pink strings; I am also colourblind.

 To add this theme:
   1. Download the export.tool file appended to this repo.
-  2. Navigate to Ghidra and naviate to "Tools --> import tool --> export.tool"
+  2. Navigate to Ghidra and navigate to "Tools --> import tool --> export.tool"

 ![Ghidra Import](https://user-images.githubusercontent.com/93310752/210854676-7cc3a87b-f21f-4292-82cf-5bb803d2a0b1.png)